mdaria510/Drive-Booster/README.md

 **Win 10 Compression Helpers** - A set of batch files to compress a set of folders with one of the new Windows 10 file system compression algorithms.
 Place shortcuts in "Send To" folder and use it directly with folders in explorer.

+**Drive Swap** - A batch file that automates the process of shifting folders between two drives, and using hard links/junctions to link back to them.
+Similar functionalilty to Steam Mover, and makes swapping giant game folders between drives a piece of cake.
+Compression functionality is built in as well, but currently commented out.
+Parameters should be fairly self-explanatory.

 **Tiered Storage Optimization** - A powershell script that when used in conjunction with a tiered storage space, automatically pins files to the slow tier that do not benefit from the speed of a solid state drive.
 This technique can save *very* large amounts of disk space when used with a folder of games.

-**HDD Swap** - A batch file that automates the process of shifting folders between two drives, and using hard links/junctions to link back to them.
-Similar functionalilty to Steam Mover, and makes swapping giant game folders between drives a piece of cake.
-Compression functionality is built in as well, but currently commented out.
+Because it uses storage spaces as a foundation, it is extremely safe to use and does not put data at risk.

+**Hybridizer** - A simple C# program that can selectively move files to another drive and symbolically link back, effectively giving the user the ability to manually create tiered storage.
+Requires elevation, and is virtually guaranteed to break things, so *use at your own risk, preferably not at all.* Primarily a proof of concept, but perfectly usable if you're comfortable with file system manipulation and are willing to risk non-critical data.